Command-line mode

 - :%d delete all the lines (

-range) - :/pat1/,/pat2/d delete the matching range of lines in the forward direction from the current cursor position (forward because
+%is a shortcut for the1,$range) - :/pat1/,/pat2/d delete the matching range of lines in the forward direction from the current cursor position (forward because

-is used)- if there are multiple matches, only the first such range will be deleted
+/is used)- if there are multiple matches, only the first such range will be deleted

 - use

-to find a match in the backward direction - you can also mix these two types of direction if needed
+?pattern?to find a match in the backward direction - you can also mix these two types of direction if needed

 - :/pat1/;+1d delete the line matching

-as well as the line after (total2
+pat1as well as the line after (total2lines)- using

-will set the line matched by the first pair of the range as the current line for the second pair
+;will set the line matched by the first pair of the range as the current line for the second pair

 - using